 What areas of law do they practice in?

-Tort law stands to correct a civil wrong, which involves the infringement of any interest, recognised by the law and gives rise to compensation.
+Tort law or personal injury law stands to correct a civil wrong, which involves the infringement of any interest, recognised by the law and gives rise to compensation.
 It aims to protect a person’s interest in their bodily security, tangible property, financial resources or reputation.

 Administrative law is the body of law that regulates government decision making.